dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     :ref:`HL7 Procedure Status Update MWL Matching Key <hl7PSUMWLMatchingKey>`",string,"Specifies attribute of received object to lookup MWL Item whose status is to be updated to COMPLETED.
 Only applicable is 'HL7 Procedure Status Update MWL' is configured as or implicitly set to true.
 Overwrites value specified on Device level.
 Enumerated values: AccessionNumber or StudyInstanceUID.

     (hl7PSUMWLMatchingKey)"
     "
-    .. _hl7PSUTimeout:

-    :ref:`HL7 Procedure Status Update Timeout <hl7PSUTimeout>`",string,"Timeout in ISO-8601 duration format PnDTnHnMn.nS for waiting on receive of instances referenced in MPPS.
-Overwrites value specified on Device level.

-    (hl7PSUTimeout)"
-    "
-    .. _hl7PSUOnTimeout:

-    :ref:`HL7 Procedure Status Update On Timeout <hl7PSUOnTimeout>`",boolean,"Specifies if the HL7 Procedure Status Update is sent if the timeout for waiting on receive of instances referenced is exceeded.
-Overwrites value specified on Device level.

-    (hl7PSUOnTimeout)"
-    "
     .. _dcmRelationalQueryNegotiationLenient: